Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 - You can give your child acetaminophen for mild pain.
 Drugs such as aspirin, ibuprofen, or naproxen may make symptoms worse.
 Talk to your child's provider about which medicines you can use.
 You may need a prescription for stronger pain medicines.

 There are many types of drugs that can help prevent or treat attacks of your Crohn disease.
 Some may have more serious side effects.
+You will likely be prescribed one of these medicines once you recover from your surgery.

 You can also do the following to help your child: